A haven of peace at the heart of the beautiful Haussmann districts of Western Paris (Place de l’Etoile, Champs-Elysées), close to the business dist…

 Bonjour!
 Ah, Gay Paris!
 C’est jolie!
 C’est genial!!

 Freedom fries aside, Paris is a gay’s best friend.
-It has all of the elements one needs for a fabulous vacation: romance, history, culture, and a laissez-faire population that lives for life.
-Boys sipping espressos at cafes, girls walking their canine companions down the wide avenue of les Champs-Elysees, couples frolicking carelessly around l’Arc de Triomphe.
-Nothing is finer than a night in Paris!
+Gay Paris has all of the elements one needs for a fabulous vacation: romance, history, culture, and a laissez-faire population that lives for life.
+Men sipping espresso at cafes, ladies walking their canine companions down the wide avenue of les Champs-Elysees, or couples frolicking carelessly around l’Arc de Triomphe, nothing is finer than a trip to Paris!

 The center of Gay Paris is the Marais, an old district in the 4th Arrondissement of Paris with lovely, narrow streets breathing centuries-old history.
 You'll find a good deal of gay bars, cafes and shops here, as well as plenty of gay friendly eateries, most of them around each other, creating a little of a ghetto air.

 Paris was the first European capital to vote in an openly gay mayor, so if you want to display your affection in public, go for it!
 You most certainly will not be raising any Parisians’ eyebrows.
 We should mention gay Parisians can be a little unmanageable when it comes to flirting.
 Our advice; don't waste your time with behavior research to comprehend the rituals and peculiarities of flirting in the gay scene of Paris.
 Just have fun!